higgsywiggsy/RedHawkRideGroupN/README.md

 ### (As a rider)
-- Provide a start/end location and receive a price estimation for the ride -Request a ride
+- Provide a start/end location and receive a price estimation for the ride
+- Request a ride
--View ride history
+- View ride history

 ### (As a driver)
--Start driving/stop driving
+- Start driving/stop driving

--Start ride/finish ride
+- Start ride/finish ride

--Update locatio
+- Update locatio